pertusa/ap/docs/fsl_assignment.md

 ## Prototypical Networks

-The following exercise is part of the HW2 task from the [Stanford CS330 Autumn 2020 Homework 2 Model-Agnostic Meta-Learning and Prototypical Networks](http://cs330.stanford.edu/fall2020/index.html) course.
+The following exercise is (a tiny) part of the HW2 task from the [Stanford CS330 Autumn 2020 Homework 2 Model-Agnostic Meta-Learning and Prototypical Networks](http://cs330.stanford.edu/fall2020/index.html) course.

 In this exercise we will experiment with prototypical networks[@snell2017prototypical], training a model for \(K\)-shot, \(N\)-way classification.
 For this, we will work with the Omniglot dataset[@omniglot], which includes 1623 handwritten characters from 50 different alphabets.
 You can see some samples of this dataset below: